resignedScientist/WebRTCKit/README.md

 - Use your own signaling server using our delegate.
 - Automatic Bitrate adjustment based on network conditions.

-## TODO:
+## Upcoming Features / TODOs:
 - Add support for muting audio (including feedback when muted while speaking)
 - Add support for turning the camera on/off
 - Add better support for Swift Concurrency enforced by Swift 6 as we use a lot of `@unchecked Sendable` extensions currently.

-# WARNING
+## WARNING

 This repository is still in alpha state.
-That means, that is it not 100% stable or tested and everything you see is subject to change.
+That means, that it is not 100% stable or tested and everything you see is subject to change.

 # Installation